 In a market where competition is sky-high for jobs, it may seem to be a bit difficult to find some ground for those looking forward to changing career.
-Its due to their lack of work experience in the particular field.
+It's due to their lack of work experience in a particular field.
 But to overcome this gap a good strategy, to be precise a killer asset can be including the transferable skills relevant to the post being talked about.
-Presenting the transferable skills doesn’t only reveals the linkage between the candidates past experience and the job applied for, but also offers some other potential that may leverage his chances of acceptance.
+Presenting the transferable skills doesn't only reveal the linkage between the candidates' past experience and the job applied for, but also offers some other potential that may leverage his chances of acceptance.

-Transferable skills are often gained through past experience in the work place, volunteering projects or even through someone’s hobby!
-These skills may be defined as those missing links between the past career and the career someone pursue.
+Transferable skills are often gained through past experience in the workplace, volunteering projects or even through someone's hobby!
+These skills may be defined as those missing links between the past career and the career someone pursues.
 Skills gained through other jobs, projects, academic works or vocational efforts that can be of good use in the present situation should be mentioned here in a clear and concise manner.

 When we consider "skills" as a whole it includes all the 3 sectors like skills with materials, skills with people and skills with communication or information.
 Therefore skills can be classified into 3 categories.